ShivamJ2047/chatbot/README.md

 # chatbot

 Run gui.py for a gui version,
-Run chatbot.py for a command-line version
+run chatbot.py for a command-line version